vitoperez117/Boosting_Customer_Retention_Sentiment_Analysis/README.md

 By conducting sentiment analysis of product reviews from educators, we can identify the success of Eureka products and areas for improvement.

 ### Findings
-##### Success Metrics: **Great Minds** defines 3 Key Qualities for Eureka products: Accessible, Coherent, Engaging.
+Success Metrics: **Great Minds** defines 3 Key Qualities for Eureka products: Accessible, Coherent, Engaging.
 These qualities will be the success metrics against which product reviews are measured to identify gaps between current performance and ideal performance.

-##### Sentiment
+Sentiment:
 ### Recommendations
 ### Method
 1. **Gather Product Reviews**: In lieu of publicy available customer reviews from **Great Minds**,